oddbird/css-sandbox/src/scope/parent-selector.md

 But then adding the `&`
 at the start of a selector
 changes both the specificity
-and also what it can match match:
+and also what it can match:

 ```css
 @scope (.parent) {